roguespiratecat/ip-magic/README.md

 #### CSV File Processing

-csv files must be stsore in the ```/csv``` directory of this project.
+csv files must be stored in the ```/csv``` directory of this project.
 If you are planning to read from .csv files ensure that the files have the appropriate headers ```start,end,total,assigned,owner```.
 Below is an example of a valid ```.csv``` file that can be processed by this app.

 **Example CSV File**